-Through a series of flashbacks, The Leatherneck tells the story of the court martial of a wrongly accused marine.
-It stars William “Bill” Boyd as Tex (as Hopalong Cassidy, Boyd would go on to be an icon of the thirties and forties screen), who in the days immediately following the armistice has been saddled with the unenviable task of guard duty.
-He strikes up a fast friendship with one of the stockade Germans, Otto “Fuzzy” Schmidt (Alan Hale), with whom he shares a love of beer and brawling.
+Through a series of flashbacks, The Leatherneck tells the story of the court martial of a wrongly accused Marine.
+It stars William “Bill” Boyd as Tex (as Hopalong Cassidy, Boyd would go on to be a screen icon of the thirties and forties), who in the days immediately following the armistice has been saddled with the unenviable task of guard duty.
+He strikes up a fast friendship with one of the stockaded Germans, Otto “Fuzzy” Schmidt (Alan Hale), with whom he shares a love of beer and brawling.
 Moments after the film’s beginning the duo becomes a trio as Private Hanlon (Robert Armstrong, Carl Denham from King Kong) joins their ranks.
-Owing to these newfound friendships, Fuzzy decides to become an American citizen — as well as a marine — and is soon reunited with his pals when their unit is transferred to politically tumultuous Russia.
+Owing to these newfound friendships, Fuzzy decides to become an American citizen — as well as a Marine — and is soon reunited with his pals when their unit is transferred to politically tumultuous Russia.
 There Tex falls in love with and quickly marries Tanya (Diane Ellis), a local girl whose aristocratic father owns a Manchurian potassium mine.
 However “Captain” Heckla, an American opportunist (war profiteer, if you like), steals the mine by arranging for Tanya’s father and brother to be murdered by the Bolsheviks.
 Heckla then kidnaps Tanya and absconds with her to the mine, leaving the marines to think Tanya shared the same fate as her family.
 But when Fuzzy and Hanlon learn that Heckla is running the potassium mine, they suspect that Tanya is still alive and abandon their posts in order to investigate.
 Tex follows, and when he arrives at the mine he discovers that Hanlon has been shot, Fuzzy has been tortured, and Tanya is nowhere to be found.
 They attempt to return to their unit, but Hanlon dies en route, and Fuzzy is barely functional after days and days of torture.
 Tex is charged not only with desertion, but also with Hanlon’s murder, and is placed on trial for his life.
-While Tex’s life hangs in the balance, audiences were forced to ask: Where is Tanya?
+While Tex’s life hangs in the balance, the audience asks: Where is Tanya?

-This is an entertaining light adventure film, though it functions much better as a buddy picture than it enlightens about life in the Corps.
-Beyond the firing line sequence described below, there are no spectacular set pieces or long action scenes, but the performances more than make up for any such deficiencies.
-Boyd, Hale, and Armstrong have fine chemistry together, using broad physicality to compensate for the film’s lack of dialogue.
-Diane Ellis offers very little in the film’s sole female role, but she gives Boyd the chance to wax romantic and makes the show worthwhile and young ladies that may have found their way into the theater.
-In addition to the three leads, Fred Kohler stands out a sufficiently dastardly Heckla.
+This is an entertaining light adventure film, though it works better as a buddy picture than it does as an exposé of life in the Corps.
+Beyond the firing line sequence described below, there are no spectacular set pieces or long action scenes, but the performances more than make up for any deficiencies.
+Boyd, Hale, and Armstrong have great chemistry, using broad physical acting to compensate for the film’s lack of dialogue.
+Diane Ellis offers little as the picture’s sole female, but she gives Boyd the chance to wax romantic and makes the show worthwhile for the young ladies that may have found their way into the theater.
+In addition to the three leads, Fred Kohler stands out as a sufficiently dastardly Heckla.
 (He should be recognizable to crime film buffs for supporting roles in two of the period’s groundbreaking films: Underworld and Thunderbolt.)

-The Leatherneck’s best scene, in which Tanya’s father and brother are executed, is rather out of character with the rest of the film: it was likely inserted to give wide-eyed audiences a sense of the violence of the revolution, and is striking in its expressionism: rather than seeing the men themselves riddled with bullets, the camera goes shot-reverse shot between the victims and the sneering machine gun crew as it pans across a wall of shadows, showing each starkly rendered shadow spasm and then crumble to the ground.
+The Leatherneck’s best scene, in which Tanya’s father and brother are executed, is out of character with the rest of the film: it was likely inserted to give wide-eyed audiences a sense of the violence of the Soviet revolution, and is striking in its expressionism: rather than seeing the men themselves riddled with bullets, the camera goes shot-reverse shot between the victims and the sneering machine gun crew as it pans across a wall of shadows, starkly rendering each shadow as it spasms and crumbles to the ground.
 This is quite a rare film, even considering its Academy Award nomination in the Writing category.
 While it doesn’t rise to the same level as another of Bill Boyd’s military silents, Two Arabian Knights, it’s still worth seeking out.

 Higgin’s films did well at the box office, and were well thought of by critics and the academy.
 Three of his features (The Leatherneck, Sal of Singapore, and Skyscraper), each written by Elliot J. Clawson, were nominated in the 1930 Best Writing category.
 Clawson was also nominated for a fourth film in the same category that year, The Cop, which although not directed by Higgin, amazingly starred William Boyd, Alan Hale, and Robert Armstrong!
 Truly, Hollywood was a small town.